cal-overflow/Build-A-Blog/src/content/posts/012-download-snapchat-memories.md

 ![Click "Run Anyway"](/blog-images/memory-download/windows-protected-2.PNG)

-#### MacOS
+#### macOS

 Click "Cancel" to close the prompt.
 Then, navigate to your System Preferences application.
-Once System preferences has launched, select the "Security and Privacy" pane.
+Once System Preferences has launched, select the "Security and Privacy" pane.

 ![System Preferences - Security & Privacy](/blog-images/memory-download/system-preferences-security-privacy.png)

-Once you're inside the Security and Privacy options pane, click the "Open Anyway" button located next to the message saying the application is from an unidentified developer.
+Once you're inside the Security and Privacy options pane, click the "Open Anyway" button next to the message saying the application is from an unidentified developer.

 ![System Preferences - Security & Privacy](/blog-images/memory-download/system-preferences-open-anyway.png)